gradle/gradle/design-docs/component-metadata.md

 # Feature: Component selection rules

-## Story: Version selection rule takes ComponentMetadataDetails and/or IvyModuleMetadata as input
+## Story: Version selection rule takes ComponentMetadataDetails and/or IvyModuleMetadata as input (DONE)

 This story makes available the component and Ivy meta-data as optional read only inputs to a version selection rule: